United States Addiction Rehab, Treatment Centers, and Alcoholics Anonymous

 Inpatient treatment provides support and constant supervision.
 This lowers the risk of a relapse.
 Inpatient rehab is also very intensive, and people are more likely to participate in holistic treatments during an inpatient program.

-An inpatient rehab facility may offer dual diagnosis treatment for mental health disorders and long-term aftercare planning and development of relapse prevention strategies.
+An inpatient rehab facility may offer dual diagnosis treatment for drugs and mental health disorders (such as depression and crack addiction) and long-term aftercare planning and development of relapse prevention strategies.
 If someone has a co-occurring disorder, inpatient rehab is considered the best treatment option, so they do receive dual diagnosis care along with behavioral therapy.
 Medical care may be provided as necessary during inpatient rehab also.

 Another United States addiction treatment option is called partial hospitalization.
 Partial hospitalization or day treatment combines aspects of inpatient rehab with outpatient treatment.
 Partial hospitalization is intensive during the day.
 There are many hours of therapy and other forms of treatment.
 Then, at the end of the day, people return home.
 Some patients may return to their sober living facility.